levimykel/prismic-angular-adding-previews/README.md

-# Getting Started with Prismic & Angular 6
+# Prismic & Angular 6 - Adding Slices to the Homepage

-This is the end result of following the first article about integrating Angular 6 with Prismic (API-based CMS).
+This is the end result of following the Adding Slices to the Homepage article about integrating Angular 6 with Prismic (API-based CMS).

 ## Getting Started